openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ## Summary

-Fit more workloads onto a give node - achieve a higher workload density - by overcommitting it's memory resources.
+Fit more workloads onto a given node - achieve a higher workload density - by overcommitting it's memory resources.
 Due to timeline needs a two-phased approach is considered.